30 Tips to Learn Web Design in 30 Days

 11. Take Some Time to Learn Sketch

 Sketch is a vector-drawing tool for Mac that makes it easy to create design elements.
 A lot of designers are turning to Sketch to create UI elements and repeating design blocks.

 It’s packed with plugins and allows you to export code for easy use and access.
 It’s one of the most powerful, and popular, tools to come around since Adobe’s Creative Suite and worth your time.

 AI, VR, AR, 360-degree video, bots.

-There are so many new technologies and trends that it can be hard to keep up.
+It can be hard to keep up with so many new technologies and trend.
 But you need to make a point to stay on top of these changes.